Who Is YOUv2 Trainer Leandro Carvalho?

-I always had a dream to be in a dance company in New York City, but I did not have the money to move.
-So, I was a fitness trainer for policemen and firemen in Brazil, and saved money until I could afford to buy a plane ticket.
+I always had a dream to be in a dance company in New York City.
+So, I was a fitness trainer for policemen and firemen in Brazil and saved money until I could afford to buy a plane ticket.

-So, I got into the dance company and then eight months later, I got a full scholarship to New York University for a master’s degree in dance therapy.
-After starting work with a non-profit that worked in schools and hospitals, I got my green card and started teaching at gyms all around New York.
+I got into the dance company and then eight months later, I got a full scholarship to New York University for a master’s degree in dance therapy.
+After starting work with a non-profit that worked in schools and hospitals, I got my green card and started teaching at gyms all around New York City.